Sir David Tanner, CBE

 Former Performance Director, British Rowing

 Sir David was educated at Abingdon School where he gained rowing colours for the Abingdon School Boat Club.
-Sir David’s first career was as a teacher.
-He followed this at the same time involving himself deeply with rowing.
+His first career was as a teacher and at the same time he involved himself deeply with rowing.
 He first achieved a place in the vanguard of British rowing when he coached a team of 4 inexperienced boys from Ealing Grammar School and took them through to medal success in the World Championships and to a bronze medal in the 1980 Summer Olympics in Moscow.

 In the days before Lottery funding for Sport, Sir David sustained a successful career in education, latterly as Headmaster of a West London comprehensive School from 1987 until 1996.